td-ideabox/ThoughtCycle-ORM/README.md

 # ThoughtCycle ORM #
 This ORM presents a novel way to manage access to a model's data.
-Rather than having a model limited to it's table's defined columns, these models can access their column data and the columns of any table in which they have a unique foreign key.
+Rather than having a model limited to its table's defined columns, these models can access their column data and the columns of any table in which they have a unique foreign key.
 This reduces boilerplate code and gives models ownership of their actual domain of information.
 Models now get and set 'fields' rather than 'columns' (as data may be across several tables).

-Each model instantiates a specified SchemaData when the model is itself is created in the ModelFactory.
-When buildSchemaData.php is executed, each table in the specified MySQL database is walked and a SchemaData class generated for it.
+Each model instantiates a specified SchemaData when the model is created in the ModelFactory.
+When buildSchemaData.php is executed, each table in the specified MySQL database is walked and a SchemaData class generated.
 These SchemaData classes contain all the information our Models need to work their magic.

 ## Executing buildSchemaData.php ##
 Writing table definitions in application models is an error prone, time consuming, and painful task to do whenever the database schema changes.
-So much so it can disuade certain design decisions as too costly or unappealing based on the work that needs to go into maintaining the model's mapping to it's database table.
+So much so it can disuade making certain design decisions due to the changes being too costly or unappealing based on the work that needs to go into maintaining the model's mapping to it's database table.
 The script buildSchemaData.php walks the target database and generates SchemaData class files.
 Each SchemaData class file maps to a table in your database, and contains a great deal of data about the table, enough so to remove any need to manually maintain the table definitions in the model.
 Whenever your database schema changes just run the script to get your new up-to-data SchemaData classes.
 Once generated, simply reference the correct SchemaData class in the corresponding model.
 In our example the Purchase model references the PurchaseSchemaData class.

 buildSchemaData.php relies on some configuation to be in place before it can successfully execute, and these requirements can be easily modified to be command line arguments if needed.